-Course Course Outcomes On Suc On Successful Completion of Course the student will be able to CO1: : Acquire knowledge in handling common bacterial pathogens.
+Course e Outcomes K Level On Suc On Successful Completion of Course the student will be able to CO1: Acquire knowledge in handling common bacterial pathogens.
 K2 CO2: Identify the different culture techniques for isolating medically important microorganisms.
 K2 CO3: Elaborate the concepts of isolating microorganisms from various Clinical samples.
 K2 CO4: Apply and test the methods for confirming diseases caused by pathogenic microorganisms. К3 CO5: Analyze and decide the type and dose of antibiotics to cure infectious diseases.
 K4